If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 PokemonYellow PikaBeach Pikachu SB front.png PokemonYellow PikaBeach Pikachu SB back.png

 Two unused sprites of Pikachu on its surfboard, one front-facing and one back-facing.
-In the final game, the only time that Pikachu faces a direction other than left or right is on the result screen, and even then it isn't on the surfboard.
+In the final game, the only time that Pikachu faces a direction other than left or right is on the result screen, and even then they aren't on the surfboard.

 PokemonYellow PikaBeach Good.png PokemonYellow PikaBeach Yeah.png

-Two unused sprites saying "GOOD!" and "YEAH-", which may have been intended as compliments for good gameplay and/or successful flips.
-Left untouched in the localizations.
+Two unused sprites saying "GOOD!" and "YEAH-", which may have been intended as compliments for either good gameplay or successful flips.

 Japan International